Billy McKinney Player Props: Yankees vs. Mariners

 Billy McKinney At The Plate

-- McKinney is hitting .289 with three doubles, a triple, two home runs and a walk.
+- McKinney is batting .317 with three doubles, a triple, three home runs and a walk.

-- He has homered in two of 11 games played this year, and in 5.1% of his plate appearances.

-- In three games this year, McKinney has picked up an RBI, with more than one RBI once.
+- In four games this year, McKinney has picked up an RBI, with more than one RBI once.

-- He has scored in five games this year (45.5%), but has had no multi-run games.
+- He has scored in six of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.